datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 ### Viewing with IGV

 [IGV](http://www.broadinstitute.org/igv/) is a stand-alone browser, which has the advantage of being installed locally and providing fast access.
 Web-based genome browsers, like [Ensembl](http://www.ensembl.org/index.html) or the [UCSC browser](https://genome.ucsc.edu/), are slower, but provide more functionality.
-They not only allow for more polished and flexible visualisation, but also provide easy access to a wealth of annotations and external data sources.
+They not only allow for more polished and flexible visualization, but also provide easy access to a wealth of annotations and external data sources.
 This makes it straightforward to relate your data with information about repeat regions, known genes, epigenetic features or areas of cross-species conservation, to name just a few.

 In order to use IGV, we will need to transfer some files to our local machine.
 We know how to do this with `scp`.
 Open a new tab in your terminal window and create a new folder.
 We'll put this folder on our Desktop for